 Dogs can have tartar and plaque build-up just like you.
 It is important to get your new Goldendoodle puppy used to dental hygiene.
 A finger toothbrush is usually the easiest to work with and most dogs enjoy the taste of liver-flavoured toothpaste.
 It’s best to slowly get them used to teeth-brushing by starting with one tooth then moving on to brushing a second tooth, and so on, once they are comfortable.

-I prefer to take my Goldendoodle to the groomers for nail clipping, but sometimes that just doesn’t work out.
+I prefer to take my Goldendoodle to the groomer for nail clipping, but sometimes that just doesn’t work out.
 Also, it’s good to get your new Goldendoodle puppy used to getting their feet touched and their nails cut from a young age.
 I have always used clippers for my dogs but recently purchased a Dremel.
 I am still getting used to the Dremel, but so far I really like it.
-Be careful to only cut the tips off the nails, as you don’t want to touch the quick.
-If you do accidently cut the quick, it’s important to have styptic powder on hand to stop the bleeding.
+Be careful to only cut the tips off the nails, as you don’t want to touch the quick (the sensitive part of the nail that contains blood vessels and nerves).
+If you do accidentally cut the quick, it’s important to have styptic powder on hand to stop the bleeding.
 I suggest watching some videos on puppy nail cutting prior to trying it yourself.
 If you are uncomfortable doing it yourself, then take your pup to a groomer that you trust for nail care.